 Welcome to the Power Living Yoga Community!

-Our range of classes are now available in-studio and online via Livestream.
-They’re a haven from life’s hustle and bustle, letting you move, relax, connect and bring back some balance.
+Our range of classes are now available in-studio and online via livestream.
+Our practises are a haven from life’s hustle and bustle, letting you move, relax, connect and bring back some balance.

-This practice and our gentle guidance allows you to develop a deeper level of self-awareness and create positive transformation: physically, mentally and emotionally.
+This practice and our gentle guidance allow you to develop a deeper level of self-awareness and create a positive transformation: physically, mentally and emotionally.

 If you’re having trouble getting set up with the MBO app, with our Livestream classes or booking into classes then take a look at our FAQs below.
 If there’s anything else you want to know, please ask.
 You can get in touch with us on Facebook, Instagram or via the Contact Us page.
 We’re here to help you get the most out of your yoga journey.